 HelloFresh is slightly cheaper than Home Chef and somewhat easier to budget for since the price you see is the price you’ll pay.
 HelloFresh’s starting price of $3.32 per serving applies to those ordering 6 meals per week on the 4-person plan, while Home Chef’s pricing varies greatly depending on the meals you order

-Feel free to use our discount for HelloFresh: 18 free meals + first box ships free + 3 surprise gifts with code DR18HF and Home Chef: Get 18 Free Meals (50% off your first 4 boxes)! to make trying your first order with either service more affordable.
+Feel free to use our discount for HelloFresh: 16 Free Meals + Free Dessert for Life + First Box Ships Free and Home Chef: Get 18 Free Meals + Free Shipping on 1st + Free Dessert Item for Life! to make trying your first order with either service more affordable.

 People Also Read